tjibbevanderlaan/chromeos-filesystem-sftp/docs/code_structure.md

 ### [/app/nacl_src/Makefile](https://github.com/yoichiro/chromeos-filesystem-sftp/blob/master/app/nacl_src/Makefile)

 This Makefile file is the extended file from common.mk file included in the NaCl SDK.
-Currently, this NaCl module is bult with clang-newlib only.
+Currently, this NaCl module is built with clang-newlib only.
 Therefore, this Makefile defines the VALID_TOOLCHAINS variable as like the following:

 ```Makefile
 VALID_TOOLCHAINS := clang-newlib